miyanyan/mathplot/README.build.linux.md

 #### HDF5 library build

 You will also need HDF5 installed on your system.
-There _is_ an HDF5 package for Ubuntu, but I couldn't get the morphologica cmake build process to find it nicely, so I compiled my own version of HDF5 and installed in /usr/local.
+There _is_ an HDF5 package for Ubuntu, but I couldn't get the mathplot cmake build process to find it nicely, so I compiled my own version of HDF5 and installed in /usr/local.
 To do what I did, download HDF5 (https://portal.hdfgroup.org/display/support/Downloads), and do a compile and install like this:

 ```sh
 mkdir -p ~/src